robert17/iotf-rtd/docs/device_mgmt/operations/index.rst

 The Device Management Protocol defines a set of supported operations.
 A device management agent can support a subset of the operations, but the Manage device and Unmanage device operations must be supported.
 A device supporting firmware action operations must also support observation.

+The Device Management Protocol is built on top of MQTT.
+For details specific to how Device Management Protocol interacts with MQTT please see `MQTT for Managed Devices <../../messaging/managed_devices.html>`__

 Device Initiated
 ----------------

-These operations are initiated by the device, manage and unmanage operations must be supported by all managed devices.
+These operations are initiated by the device.  ``manage`` and ``unmanage`` operations must be supported by all managed devices.
 All other operations are optional.

 Management Operations